 - Chronic obstructive pulmonary disease (COPD) is a life-threatening lung disease that interferes with normal breathing – it is more than a “smoker’s cough”.

 - WHO estimates that there are 64 million(*) people living with COPD in the world.
-The exact number is unknown but a study published in 2015 suggests the figure is much higher: the number of COPD cases increased to 384 million in 2010, with a global prevalence of 11.7% (8.4%–15.0%).
+The exact number is unknown but a study published in 2015 suggests the figure is much higher; the global prevalence is 11.7% (8.4%–15.0%)

-- In the WHO European Region, this stame study estimates that 66 million people live with COPD.
+- In the WHO European Region, this same study estimates that 66 million people live with COPD.

 - More than 3 million people died of COPD in 2005, which is equal to 5% of all deaths globally that year.